 No, there is usually no fixed age limit.
 There are individual exceptions in programmes in which this is explicitly requested by an international partner.
-Some scholarship programmes stipulate that only a certain amount of time should have elapsed since the last degree was taken (see also question 2).
+Most programmes stipulate that only a certain amount of time should have elapsed since the last degree was obtained (see also question 2).
 For details, please refer to the respective Call for Applications at under the heading "Application requirements".

 Yes, an application may be permissible under the following circumstances which may have a delaying effect on studies or doctoral projects: